 For reconciliation and dialogue

-One of the our main activities
+- One of our main activities

-Over the years, PCFF has conducted almost 7,000 dialogue meetings, with more than 200,000 very moved people in the audience.
+An Israeli and a Palestinian, who tell their personal stories of bereavement and explain their choice to engage in dialogue instead of revenge.
 If you too would like to be a part of promoting peace and reconciliation, you’re welcome to arrange dialogue meetings in your home, in your workplace, in the community center near you, or anywhere you’d like.
-Just call us and we’ll arrive.

-Meet PCFF members and their stories
+- Meet PCFF members and their stories